Mathematics and Statistics (MATH)

 MATH 208.
 Discrete Mathematics.
 3 Credits.

 Introduction to Set Theory, Functions and Relations, Permutations and Combinations, Logic, Boolean Algebra, Induction, Difference Equations.
 Other topics from Graphs, Finite Automata and Formal Languages.
-Prerequisite: an appropriate score in the Placement Testing Program or MATH 103 or MATH 107.
+Prerequisite: Appropriate score in the Placement Testing Program or MATH 103 or MATH 107 or MATH 146 or MATH 165.
 F,S,SS.

 MATH 265.
 Calculus III.
 4 Credits.